otago-polytechnic-bit-courses/ID511001-programming-2/resources/github-classroom-setup.md

 # Git Integration in Visual Studio

-1. To clone you repository, click the green **Code** button and copy the URL.
+1. To clone your repository, click the green **Code** button and copy the URL.

 ![](img/git-integration-in-visual-studio/01.jpeg)